wesleytian/wesleytian.com/posts/startup.md

 <a name="reason3"></a>
 ### Reason 3. <strike>Less mentorship</strike> Great mentorship?

-Because I haven't worked at a normal company where you aren't fighting to stay alive, I probably have a different definition of "mentorship."
+Because I haven't worked at a typical company where you aren't fighting to stay alive, I probably have a different definition of "mentorship."
 However, I do know that my mentorship at Microsoft was less than ideal for me.
 I took advantage of Microsoft's internal directory to ask people out for lunch each week, but I soon realized that too few of the people I talked to had my target career.
 These people also didn't really know much about me as I didn't work with them, so the insights I got from these chats were usually pretty shallow.
 I  had a mentor assigned to me, but I also didn't work closely with him–either in physical proximity or code.

 At Virtually, however, since some of my "mentors" are my co-workers and investors with shared interests in our success, they're able to offer advice that is more customized to my personality and work habits.